For the most recent news and updates, check under the CURRENT NEWS section on the right column of the page.

 Below you will find details about our story.
 We are so grateful for your time and your support that helped make this miracle happen.

 My husband, Nazry Mustakim, was unexpectedly taken into custody by Immigration and Customs Enforcement on March 30, 2011.
 It was 7am and Naz was just getting up for work when he heard a loud knock on the door.
 There stood four fully armed federal agents, informing him that his green card was being suspended pending a future hearing and they were taking him into DHS custody.
-They were polite, due to Nazry being so compliant; but he was shocked.
-He asked if he could come to the bedroom and wake me up; he gave me the news and we were both terribly confused.
-My husband is a Legal Permanent Resident and always has been since moving to the States in 1992 with his family from his native Singapore.
+He was shocked.
+He asked if he could come to the bedroom and wake me up; a female officer followed him into the room as 3 (large) male officers stood in the bedroom doorway.
+He woke me up and gave me the news and we were both terribly confused.
+My husband is a Legal Permanent Resident and always has been since moving to the States in 1992 with his family from his native country- Singapore.
 His documents were always kept current.
 We paid our taxes.
 He hasn’t hurt anyone.
-What could they want?
+In that moment all I could think was- what do they want?

-In late 2005, Naz realized he had a problem.
-What started out as recreational drinking and partying in his young adult life eventually grew into a severe and dangerous chemical dependency.
-In the midst of this chaos called addiction, he– like many of us — made some poor judgement calls.
-After being arrested for drug possession several times, Nazry recognized the severity of his addiction and voluntarily completed 6 months of rehabilitation in a faith-based treatment center.
-At the Manna House, he “got clean” from all mind-altering substances and began a relationship with Christ.
-(He celebrated 7 years of recovery last January!)
 He finally went to court for the 2005 arrests in March of 2007.
-Prior to his hearing, he was advised that his best option was to plead guilty to felony drug possession and accept the plea bargain of 10 years of probation.
+Prior to his hearing, Nazry was advised that his best option was to plead guilty to felony drug possession and accept the plea bargain of 10 years of probation.
 Unbeknownst to him, this plea not only deemed him a convicted felon, but violated the terms of his green card and put him under the Immigration umbrella of “Aggravated Felon.”
 Also unbeknownst to him is that this so-called aggravated felony made him immediately deportable.
-His new life here- the one of freedom from addiction, the pursuit of education, service to his community, and empowering the poor- was eventually going to be stripped away without warning.
-This deportation order was not presented to him until 5 years after his conviction, once Nazry had taken care of all unfinished business and was sharing his new life with his wife of 8 months.
+Naz’s new life here- the one of freedom from addiction, the pursuit of education, service to his community, and empowering the poor- was eventually going to be stripped away without warning.
+This deportation order was not presented to him until 5 years after his conviction, once he’d taken care of all unfinished business and was sharing his new life with his wife of 8 months.

 Needless to say, this came as a shock to Naz and I; it has been years since his conviction, without any indication of revocation of his green card.
-He even applied for renewal of his green card AFTER his arrest, and it was granted.
 He never served prison time, and he felt so blessed by this.
 The judge truly had seen a change happening in him.
 Naz accepted the terms of his probation and gratefully went on with his life, completely turning it around.
 He felt humbled by the mercy and grace that had been shown to him by the US justice system.
-As the “Corrections” branch of government ought to do, it corrected his behavior and his life through rehabilitation and accountability.
+As the “Corrections” branch of government ought to do, it corrected his behavior and his life through rehabilitation and accountability. .
+He even applied for renewal of his green card AFTER his conviction, 4 years into probation, and it was granted.
 But evidently this grace was conditional.
-It would be taken away at any moment by the highest bidder.
+It would be taken away at any moment by the highest bidder

 A better picture of who Nazry is and why you should care: